Clear Creek Trail (formerly Peaks-to-Plains Trail) Downtown Golden Alternatives

 Clear Creek Trail South Design Plans - Public Review Feedback

 Below is a live summary of feedback and themes received by City staff during public engagement in May 2026.
-This includes the May 5 public open house, online design feedback survey (open May 5 - 19), May 21 Parks and Recreation Advisory Board meeting, and any other comments received via email or in person.
+This includes the May 5 public open house, online design feedback survey (open May 5 - 19), May 21 Parks and Recreation Advisory Board meeting, June 9 City Council public comment, the June 10 Millstone HOA meeting, and any other comments received via email or in person.
 This summary will be regularly updated to give the public a sense of feedback on the design plans.

 This feedback will be used to inform the final engineering design plans.
 The public is encouraged to review this document to ensure City staff have accurately captured their feedback and can contact planningshared@cityofgolden.net with any additional ideas, questions or concerns.